“Let’s all meet up in the year 2000, won’t it be strange when we’re all fully grown?” – Jarvis Cocker, Pulp

 21. I met up three times with Lock In Lee!!
 Yes and we did another Barmby freak!

-22.I met up with sultry Polish duet Maggi Wabudka and Ola Mueller (a cruel girl) in Sofia, Bulgaria.
+22.I met up with Polish duet Karolina and Olga Malinska in Sofia, Bulgaria.

 I’ll be honest, I can’t make the full list – there are too many – apologies to those I’ve left off the list – it was a crazy year of reunions!!
 So get organising some epic reunions – don’t forget the past and meet people while we are alive.
 Don’t leave it too late.
 As somebody once said “Tomorrow is too late”.